AmosMuhanguzi/accident-mapper-mobile-app/README.md

 # 🕒 Accident Categorization

-Recent accidents (within the last 1 hour).
+Recent accidents (within the last one week).

-Earlier accidents (older than 1 hour).
+Earlier accidents (older than one week).

 # 🧾 Accident Feed